Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Finer-grained Error Analysis

-In this section, we analyze how factuality systems perform on summaries that contain certain error types.
-Specifically, we collect subsets of examples from four annotated datasets and group them into \cnnerror and \xsumerror.\footnote{We exclude FRANK for this analysis for the same reason as in Section~\ref{sec:errorshift}.} Every subset contains summaries that include one error type defined in Section~\ref{sec:types}.
-Each factuality system assigns a binary label to an instance obtained directly from \cnnben and \xsumben.
-Note that each subset only consists of test set examples from our benchmark since examples from the validation set were used to choose the optimal thresholds (Section~\ref{sec:comparesystem}).
+In this section, we analyze how factuality metrics perform on summaries that contain certain error types.
+Specifically, we collect subsets of examples from four annotated datasets and group them into \cnnerror and \xsumerror.\footnote{We exclude FRANK for this analysis for the same reason as in Section~\ref{sec:errorshift}.} Every subset contains summaries that \textbf{include only one error type} defined in Section~\ref{sec:types}.
+Each factuality metric assigns a binary label to an instance obtained directly from \cnnben and \xsumben.
+Note that each subset only consists of test set examples from our benchmark since examples from the validation set were used to choose the optimal thresholds (Section~\ref{sec:comparemetric}).
 Since there are limited annotations for each model category after only considering examples from the test set of the benchmark, we decide not to split data by model categories in this part of the analysis.
 We calculate the recall of identifying error types from those subsets and show the results in Table~\ref{tab:errordetection}.
-Note that the performance of DAE is excluded for \xsumerror since DAE is trained with human annotations from XSumFaith.
+Summaries in \cnnerror and \xsumerror primarily come from non-\textsc{FtSota} models (89.6\% and 92.1\%, respectively).
+On \cnnerror{}, where 79.0\% of summaries were generated from \textsc{Old}, there are more extrinsic errors (349) than intrinsic errors (243).
+This agrees with our above analysis that also shows that errors in generated summaries from less recent models are more likely to be extrinsic (Figure~\ref{fig:distshift}).